LeProff/OfficeGeneratorJava/README.md

 * How to run the tool to generate the floorplan and company data

 ## Defining the Building Envelopes
-Located within the resources folder, the envelopes folder contains a subfolder for each defined building envelope.
-Inside each subfolder are two templates, named ``inner.txt`` and ``outer.txt``, that define the envelope and basic layout elements of the building, including key spaces such as stairs/elevators, washrooms, etc.
+Located within the ``resources`` folder, the `envelopes` folder contains a subfolder for each defined building envelope.
+Inside each subfolder are two templates, named ``inner.txt`` and ``outer.txt``, that define the envelope and basic layout elements of the building, including key spaces such as stairs/ elevators, washrooms, etc.

 These files must have identital shape definitions, but can have different internal structures defined.
-I have no idea if they need to have parts in common, or which elements are only used by the parser for ``inner.txt`` or ``outer.txt`` at the moment.
+They should have the same contents, but you can vary the layout of corridors so that the building floors can show some variety.

 The structure of the ``inner.txt`` and ``outer.txt`` files is as follows:
-* line 1: length of building
+* Line 1: Width of building
-* line 2: width of building
+* Line 2: Height of building
-* lines 3 to width+3: _description_ of each 1x1 sqft tile

-The _description_ is a number that indicates the use of that tile.
-Valid usage numbers are as follows:
+* All following lines: Details of the building layout (design), using a simple numeric code to describe the usage of each building **tile** (a 1 square foot section of the building):
     * 0 - Undefined (open for use as office space or other room types)
     * 1 - Unusable space (this is how irregular buildings shapes are defined)
-* 2 - Stair and elevator space
+    * 2 - Access points (stair and elevator space)
     * 3 - Corridors/walkways
-* 4 - Washrooms
+    * 4 - Closets/utility rooms
-* 5 - Closets/utility rooms
+    * 5 - Washrooms

 Example ``inner.txt`` (for a very small building):
 ```